ichiro-takahashi/snclass/README.md

     --output-path=../data/processed/hsc_data.h5 --data-type=test
 ```

-The names of the csv files and the hdf5 files are arbitrarily.
+The names of the csv files and the hdf5 files are chosen arbitrarily.

 ### PLAsTiCC
 The input data dimensions of all samples must be same.
 You need to extract the data properly.

 The data format of the csv files are same as the original data.
-(e.g. The values of `passband` are digits.)
+(e.g. the values of `passband` are digits.)
 The true labels of the test data are needed to evaluate the test accuracy.
 (You can download the dataset from [here](https://zenodo.org/record/2539456).)